 Affiliate links are included below

-They say it’s MY birthday and because it’s my birthday I made YOU a chocolate cake.
-And it’s not just any chocolate cake, it’s the BEST chocolate cake.
 Are you guys ready for this Flourless Chocolate Cake?
 It is 100% decadent and worth every single bite.
 If you are a chocolate lover, you are going to fall in love with this rich chocolate cake after one bite.
 It is so rich you probably only need a bite or two, but it’s SO good you will end up eating the entire piece…and you might even want another piece if you are like me.
-Hey, it’s my birthday so calories don’t count:)

-I am normally not a big cake person, I am a cookie gal, but this cake from King Arthur Flour is my FAVORITE!
-Let’s get into the details.
+I am normally not a big cake person, I am a cookie gal, but this cake from King Arthur Flour is my kind of cake!
+I make it all of the time.

 The Best Flourless Chocolate Cake